Chichester: Roman period

-The city was also home to some Roman baths, found down Tower Street when preparation for a new car park was underway.
-A museum, The Novium, preserving the baths was opened on 8 July 2012.
+The city was also home to Roman baths.
+A museum preserving the baths, the Novium, was opened on 8 July 2012.

 An amphitheatre was built outside the city walls, close to the East Gate, in around 80 AD.
 The area is now a park, but the site of the amphitheatre is discernible as a gentle bank approximately oval in shape; a notice board in the park gives more information.

 In January 2017, archaeologists using underground radar reported the discovery of the relatively untouched ground floor of a Roman townhouse and outbuilding.
 The exceptional preservation is due to the fact the site, Priory Park, belonged to a monastery and has never been built upon since Roman times.